Wavefront Calibration#

 • Ideally, it would also be a divisor of both the width and height of the SLM, so there are no cropped superpixels.

-• test_superpixel, the superpixel used to test (described above).
+• test_index, which iteration to examine as a test (described above).

 With calibration working on this test case, we proceed to do this process over the full SLM.
-Removing the test_superpixel keyword disables testing mode and begins a long (roughly two hours, in this example) serial process of testing each superpixel. tqdm bars monitor progress for user feedback (though these are not visible in the final notebook, as the leave keyword is used).
+Removing the test_superpixel keyword disables testing mode and begins a long serial process of testing each superpixel. tqdm bars monitor progress for user feedback (though these may not be visible in the final notebook).

 [30]: